-In addition to these basic quantities, the modifier can compute the index of each Voronoi cell, which is a vector of integers constituting a histogram of the number of edges on the faces of the Voronoi cell.
+In addition to the basic quantities listed above, the modifier can compute the index of each Voronoi cell, which is a vector of integers constituting a histogram of the number of edges on the faces of the Voronoi cell.
 This index vector can be considered a characteristic signature of a particle’s coordination structure and the topology of the Voronoi polyhedron.
 For instance, an icosahedral coordination structure corresponds to the Voronoi index vector (0,0,0,0,12,0,…).
 In other words, this index vector denotes a polyhedron with exactly 12 faces with 5 edges each.
 To select all atoms having this kind of icosahedral coordination structure, we can use the Expression selection modifier with the Boolean expression:

 VoronoiIndex.3==0 && VoronoiIndex.4==0 && VoronoiIndex.5==12 && VoronoiIndex.6==0